 The Cybertrust CA accepts notices related to this CPS by means of digitally signed messages or in paper form.
 Upon receipt of a valid, digitally signed acknowledgment of receipt from Cybertrust CA the sender of the notice deems its communication effective.
-The sender must receive such acknowledgment within twenty (20) business days, or else written notice must then be sent in paper form through a courier service that confirms delivery or via certified or registered mail, postage prepaid, return receipt requested, addressed as follows.
+The sender must receive such acknowledgment within twenty (20) business days, or else written notice must then be sent in paper form through a courier service that confirms delivery or via certified or registered mail, postage prepaid, return receipt requested, addressed to Cybertrust as documented in the beginning of this CPS.